Cars have changed. So have traffic rules, driving conditions and the roads you travel every day.

-Some drivers age 50+ have never looked back since they got their first driver's licenses, but even the most experienced drivers can benefit from brushing up on their driving skills.
+Some drivers age 50-plus have never looked back since they got their first driver's license, but even the most experienced drivers can benefit from brushing up on their driving skills.

 - How to minimize the effects of dangerous blind spots

 - How to maintain the proper following distance behind another car

 - The safest ways to change lanes and make turns at busy intersections

 - Proper use of safety belts, air bags, antilock brakes and new technology found in cars today

 - Ways to monitor your own and others' driving skills and capabilities